With an America under Trump, you better hedge your stock market risk

 Yet, I have never seen the country this divided.
 Not ever.
 Which means, sadly, that America is stoppable.

 I’m not saying we need a “consensus builder” – my favourite president, Teddy Roosevelt, did in fact coin the term “the bully pulpit” to describe the Oval Office.
-But we do need someone who can unite in the White House now, more than any time since the Civil War – not a divider.Report Typo/Error
+But we do need a uniter in the White House now, more than any time since the Civil War – not a divider.Report Typo/Error

 Follow us on Twitter: @GlobeInvestor